sourcegraph/tour-de-source/TypeScript_ESLint.snb.md

 ## Overview

-TypeScript ESLint is implemented as an ESLint plugin.
+TypeScript ESLint is implemented as a collection of packages that build on ESLint.
 It has a few main modules, the most important of which are:

 * `eslint-plugin`, which defines the ESLint plugin and the linting rules.
 * `parser` and `typescript-estree`, which are responsible for parsing TypeScript source code into an ESLint-compatible form, mapping from TypeScript ASTs to ESLint's AST representation (ESTree) and providing an API to query the AST from the rules.